The EU is a global leader in the pharmaceutical industry and the world's biggest trader in pharmaceuticals and medicinal products.

 Information on listed third countries and how to apply for listing.

 These activities encourage timely exchange of regulatory and scientific expertise in the international regulatory field.
 International cooperation may include harmonisation of technical requirements, convergence-based approaches and information-sharing through multilateral cooperation and coalitions.
-DG SANTE cooperates with authorities from many countries within multilateral frameworks, including notably the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use ('ICH') and the International Pharmaceutical Regulators Programme (IPRP) and the International Coalition of Medicines Regulatory Authorities (ICMRA).
+DG SANTE is a member in the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for human Use (‘ICH’), the International Pharmaceutical Regulators Programme (‘IPRP’) and the International Coalition of Medicines Regulatory Authorities (‘ICMRA’).
+DG SANTE is an Associated Partner Organisation in the Pharmaceutical Inspection Co-operation Scheme (‘PIC/S’).
 DG SANTE also cooperates with the Council of Europe, the European Directorate for the Quality of Medicines and HealthCare (EDQM) and the World Health Organisation (WHO).

 TheInternational Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) is unique in bringing together regulatory authorities and pharmaceutical industry to discuss scientific and technical aspects of medicine registration and maintenance.